Better Survey Design with Report Previews

 Better still, why not get this feedback before you collect any answers?

-When you see how reports will look, you'll be able to refine and improve your design as you go and create a better survey before you launch.
+When you see how reports will look while while designing the a survey, you'll be able to refine and improve it as you go and create a better survey before you launch.

 Report previews help you ensure that your survey really does let you draw the types of conclusions you intended before passing the point of no return.
 That way, you can be confident it really delivers and meets expectations.
 No more “I wish we had asked this differently” or “We should have included this question too”.